 It is currently one of the most important e-commerce conversion products.
-But its trajectory dates back to 2005 when Google launched the purchase of a company that put the first steps in Google Analytics.
+But its trajectory dates back to 2005 when Google launched the purchase of a company that took the first steps in Google Analytics.
 This is Urchin Software Corp.

-Also, this service of metrics in e-commerce brings ideas Adaptive Path, the company after the product Measure Map that was acquired and used in the redesign of Google Analytics in 2006.
+Also, this service of metrics in e-commerce brings ideas to Adaptive Path, the company after the product Measure Map that was acquired and used in the redesign of Google Analytics in 2006.